pypa/pipenv/peeps/PEEP-005.md

 This provides an easy way to immediately know what version is installed, and whether it meets with the user’s expectation.
 If it does not, the entry can still works as a cue, so user knows that 2.1.x is the latest release line.

+If the package is already installed in the environment, but not present in Pipfile, a `>=` specifier matching the currently installed version should by inserted.

 ## Impacts